EuroPython/website/data/faq.md

 ## **Q. When will ticket sales start?**

-A. Early Bird ticket sales start on 17 March!
-Regular tickets sales will start right after early birds sell out.
+A. Early Bird ticket sales started on 17 March!
+Regular tickets are also available alongside early birds tickets.

 As usual, there are several ticket options, so you can choose the one most suitable for you.